JackRossProjects/Neural-Nets-From-Scratch/README.md

 # Neural Networks from Scratch!
-Learn how to build neural nets from scratch.
+Learn how to build neural nets from scratch!
 Simple perceptron to predict if a person has diabetes.
 <br>
 <br>
 <h2>Dataset:</h2>